kelsangt/Lets-Be-Friends/README.md

 - The Game's title will be presented on the top of the screen.
-- The navigation list will include links to my GitHub and LinkedIn profiles
+- The Nav links will include links to my GitHub and LinkedIn profiles
 - The game itself will be in the middle of the screen, composed of the portrayal of the user's pet, the opponent's pet, their respective stats, game prompt box, and user's decisions box.
-- The Game prompts/Moves box will update to ask the user to make a move, and display the moves, treats, and toys as the user selects one of them from the decisions box on the right.
+- The Game prompts/Moves box will update to ask the user to make a move, and display the moves, treats, toys as the user selects one of them from the decisions box on the right.
 - The Decisions box contains different choices for moves, treats, and toys.
+It also contains the ability for the user to leave the game.

 # Technologies, Libraries, APIs